SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 But as a private citizen he now also has a chance to redeem for past misguided allegiance to neoliberal centrism.
 I wonder what will become of him?
 It is never too late for an established insider, now an outsider, to risk facing the guns of neoliberalism.
 Take a few on the chin or in the guts for the working class.

+Yeah, yeah, call me out for volunteering someone else for the firing squad.
+But you don't know me.
+I'd take a gut full of bullets for all the workers of the world if they could be free of their bosses and still productive and creating the goods for each other.
+The perennial problem is utter obscurity, I can't seem to take any bullets since no one is aiming at me.
+I'm a true populist but don't have the holes in my guts to prove it.

 [Next post (TBD)](./)